 Spam Texts – A mobile phone is the easiest way for the spammer to send information to you that can be fraudulent or spurious.
 Texts can purport to be from friends asking for you to call them or banks advising your account has been locked or other services advising your account has been locked or compromised.
 All will likely show a phone number which will be expensive to call or as the “One ring spam” play ring sounds to keep you on the line.
 Texts can also hold web addresses which can take you to spurious websites which can download Malware to your phone.

 Never call 070 or numbers you do not recognise or follow web links

 Voicemail scam – like Text and “One ring” mentioned above, a voicemail is left which asks you to call a costly phone number, see 1) and 2) above with why you should not call back.

-Identity Theft – A lot of services use your mobile phone number as part of security, so advertising your mobile number you are giving away one element of your security.
+Identity Theft – A lot of services use your personal mobile phone number as part of security, so advertising your mobile number means you are giving away one element of your security.